8 Foods to Reduce Inflammation Today

 Olive Oil

 Olive oil is an antioxidant that can decrease inflammatory compounds called isoprostanes in the body.
-It is also full of helpful phenols, improves cholesterol levels, and can aid in weight loss.
+It is also rich in helpful phenols, helps improve cholesterol levels, and can aid in weight loss.
 Plus, it supports your body’s natural detox pathways.
-All of these factors directly impact healing, lowering inflammation, and eliminating harmful toxicity.
+All of these factors directly impact healing, reduce inflammation, and eliminate harmful toxins.

 Use 2-4 tablespoons extra virgin olive oil daily for best results.
 Do not use high heat with olive oil.